aimmta/public/AI/Reasoning Prompt.md

 7. Break down complex thoughts
 8. Revise freely and feel free to backtrack

-Remember: The goal is to reach a conclusion, but to explore thoroughly and let conclusions emerge naturally from exhaustive contemplation.
+Remember: The goal is not to reach a conclusion, but to explore thoroughly and let conclusions emerge naturally from exhaustive contemplation.
 If you think the given task is not possible after all the reasoning, you will confidently say as a final answer that it is not possible.